Misty of Chincoteague (novel): Marguerite Henry's "Misty" series

 In the second novel, Sea Star, published only two years after the original, Misty is "sold to be shared with children the country over" and the Beebe children rescue a "tiny orphaned colt" after the Pony Penning.

 The third novel, Stormy, Misty's Foal, was published in 1963.
 It tells of the Ash Wednesday Storm of 1962 on Chincoteague, and the birth of Misty's last foal, Stormy.
 Misty and Stormy had made appearances at theaters and schools in the area to help raise funds for replenishment of the herds on Assateague in the aftermath of the 1962 storm.

 The fourth novel, Misty's Twilight, was published after Henry's 90th birthday, and almost 30 years after the third.
-Kirkus Reviews observed that it was "billed as fiction but more like a fictionalization concerning one of Misty's descendants".
-It concluded its contemporary review, "this adult-centered narrative about an affluent doctor—whose troubles with her horse are always addressed by hiring yet another trainer—may be authentic, it will be of interest mostly to those who relish every crumb about Misty's family."
+Kirkus Reviews observed that it was "billed as fiction but more like a fictionalization concerning one of Misty's descendants", and also concluded that "this adult-centered narrative about an affluent doctor—whose troubles with her horse are always addressed by hiring yet another trainer—may be authentic, it will be of interest mostly to those who relish every crumb about Misty's family".